-According to the American Automobile Association, the best thing to do when you are involved in a crash where there is a possibility of a secondary collision, is to stay in your vehicle with the seatbelt on.
+According to the American Automobile Association, the best thing to do when you are involved in a crash where there is a possibility of a secondary collision is to stay in your vehicle with the seatbelt on.
 This is because once you get out, you are no longer protected by your vehicle.
 However, if there is another reason to leave the vehicle like you smell leaking gas or see smoke or flames, then you are better off getting out of the vehicle and to a safe location.

-How is Fault Determined in Florida?
+How is Fault Determined in a Pileup Crash?

 Then the issue of fault will become important.
 In serious crashes, traffic investigators will process the scene to determine what happened and then will issue a report giving their opinion as to what happened, and typically these reports do not give a conclusion as to who was at fault.